Kirk Jones (director)

-Kirk Jones (born 31 October 1964) is an English film director and screenwriter.
+Kirk Jones is an English film director and screenwriter.

-Life and career
+Early life and education

 Kirk Jones was born in Bristol, England and grew up in Long Ashton, Somerset.
-He attended Backwell School and Filton Technical College before being offered a place at Newport Film School (University of South Wales) where he specialized in directing drama, comedy and television commercials between 1985-87.
+He attended Backwell School and Filton Technical College.
+He went to Newport Film School (University of South Wales), where he specialised in directing drama, comedy and television commercials, between 1985-87.
 He graduated after winning a National Student Film Award and started to work for London-based production company, BFCS as a production runner and later as assistant film editor.